 On top of that, their customer service department was on point, responding quickly to our questions within two hours.

+#4.
 I was very impressed with the speedy response time of Grammarly’s customer service department.
-I was initially turned off, because I like live chat customer service or a phone number.
-Something through which you can get an instant response.

 It has an impressive support page with a search function and a plethora of articles that will help you find what you’re looking for.
 If, for some reason those articles do not answer your question, you can contact their customer service department directly via a form.

 I submitted a question asking for some particulars about their database.

 All open tickets are listed on the website, where you can check on their progress.

 I set the page aside, not expecting anything for at least six hours.
 I was shocked when they got back to me in just over an hour and a half!

 It was a quick response, to say the least.
 And they answered my question while providing me with even more information than I had initially asked for.